Sherri010/api-dashboard/README.md

 Your goal is build a user-friendly dashboard that can fetch and display the raw JSON for any given API endpoint.

-> A random delay of up to 9 seconds is in place on all $http request!
+> A random delay of up to 900ms is in place on all $http request!

 ## Setup Instructions
 Clone this repo.